Installation

 Updating

-To update to the latest version of single-algebra, modify the version number in your Cargo.toml:
+To update to the latest version of single-algebra, modify the version number in your Cargo.toml

 [dependencies]

-single-algebra = "0.2.3" # Replace with the latest version
+single-algebra = "0.7.0" # Current latest version

-Or run cargo update to update within your specified version constraints.
+to update within your specified version constraints.

 For questions or issues with installation, please open an issue on the GitHub repository.